kedacore/keda/README.md

 ### HTTP scaling integration

 KEDA enables scaling based on event sources where the event resides somewhere to be pulled.
-For events like HTTP where the event is pushed to the container, KEDA integrates seamlessly with HTTP scale-to-zero controls like [Osiris](https://github.com/deislabs/osiris) or [Knative eventing](https://github.com/knative/eventing).
+For events like HTTP where the event is pushed to the container, KEDA works side by side with HTTP scale-to-zero components like [Osiris](https://github.com/deislabs/osiris) or [Knative serving](https://github.com/knative/serving).
 By pairing KEDA with an HTTP scale-to-zero component you can provide rich event scaling for both HTTP and non-HTTP.

 ### Azure Functions Integration